Handy Free and Inexpensive Indoor/Outdoor Gym Ideas for Winter or Anytime

 Swim a Few Laps

-If you have an indoor or outdoor pool in your backyard, you can do swimming there and go for a dive, if you have a diving board.
+If you have an indoor or outdoor pool in your backyard, you can go swimming there and go for a dive, if you have a diving board.
 It doesn’t matter if it’s heated or not.
 If you don’t have one, there are other ways to stay cool and refreshed during warm weather.
 If your neighborhood community has a pool for local residents, you can go there and sign up.
 It’s a great way to bring your family, meet your neighbors, and have a good time.
-When I lived in New Jersey, there was one down my street that was open to my street and other connection streets.
-It was also accessible for local camps, too.
-Another option is to your local beach if you live near a lake, an ocean, a stream, etc. You would need to pay a small membership fee and bring your badge for every visit.
-(Pools and beaches are closed, during winter, though.)
+When I lived in New Jersey, there was one down my street that was open to the community.
+It was also accessible for local camps.
+Another option is to go to your local beach if you live near a lake, an ocean, a stream, etc. You would need to pay a small membership fee and bring your badge on every visit.

 Box a Few Steps/Martial Arts

-If you love to box, kickbox, or do any Mixed Martial Arts or Martial arts, which can be expensive at the gym for a premium fee, you can transform any empty room, like a carpeted and insulated basement, into a home gym.
+If you love to box, kickbox, or do any Mixed Martial Arts or Martial Arts, which can be expensive for a premium fee, you can transform an empty room, like a carpeted and insulated basement into a home gym.
 For a punching bag, you can use an old pillow or cushion to punch or kick-box.
 You can use first aid tape for binding and gloves or worn oven mitts for boxing gloves.

 How would you stay active with an indoor gym?

 I hope these indoor/outdoor gym exercises would get you and your family motivated in winter or any time of the year for free or with inexpensive ideas.
 If you ever watched the Biggest Loser, you would see how those former contestants became creative to become fit, with the exception of going to their local 24-Hour Fitness gyms, and used what they have at their own home.